Skip to content

 Over the following two decades, Mark and her collaborators repeated these measurements with successive cohorts, and the averages did not hold steady.
 By 2012, sustained attention on a single screen had fallen to around seventy-five seconds.
 By the early 2020s, Mark's updated longitudinal data, summarised in her 2023 book Attention Span, reported an average of around forty-seven seconds.
 In roughly twenty years, the duration of uninterrupted single-screen attention had contracted to about a third of what it had been (Mark, 2023).

 Two things about this finding deserve emphasis.
 First, the decline is not a matter of self-report; it is behavioural, measured on the device itself.
-Second, the decline does not appear to be a generational artefact.
-It holds across age cohorts and holds within individuals over time.
-The most parsimonious reading is that it reflects a property of the environment — specifically, an environment in which applications compete aggressively for each next glance — rather than a property of the people living in it.
+Second, Mark's framing in Attention Span is that the contraction reflects a property of the environment more than a property of the people in it — an environment in which applications compete aggressively for each next glance — and the most parsimonious reading is the same.
+The within-person and cross-cohort specifics of the decline are detailed in the book rather than in a single peer-reviewed paper; readers wanting the methodological detail behind the headline numbers should consult that source.

 Sophie Leroy, then at the Carlson School of Management at the University of Minnesota, identified a complementary mechanism in 2009.
 When we switch tasks, a portion of our attention does not come with us; it remains, briefly, oriented toward the previous task.
 Leroy called this attention residue, and showed in a series of experiments that the residue measurably impaired performance on the subsequent task until it dissipated (Leroy, 2009).
 If each of Mark's ~47-second attention episodes is followed by a brief residue before the next can proceed cleanly, the net effective time spent on any one cognitive thread shrinks still further.